DamienToomey/predicting_lung_cancer_survival_time/README.md

 ### Remark on the 2 approaches

-Eventhoug the highest validation C-index for both approaches are quite close, the interval of the predicted survival times on the test set are very different.
+Eventhough the highest validation C-index for both approaches are quite close, the interval of the predicted survival times on the test set are very different.

-It looks like the C-index is not a good metric.
+It looks like the C-index is not a relevant metric.

 I will submit the results obtained with the first approach as the validation C-index is higher.